1. Grant Users access to the Budgeting Module

 A Task/Booking/Rates User needs to have the Can Edit Budgets enabled in order to do any change in the Budget, including the use of the Scheduling Mode or attaching Actuals.

-By enabling / disabling these permissions, it is possible to control whether a User can edit Budgets or only see them.
+These permissions control whether a User can edit Budgets or only view them.

 Combined with Project Permissions, you can control that a User can only edit Budgets on those Projects where they have Project Permission.